prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev19.md

 <div class=paragraph-break></div>

 ###### 29
-<span class=verse-first>29</span>‘Do not profane your daughter by making her a prostitute, so that the land does not practice prostitution and become full of lewdness.
+<span class=verse-first>29</span>‘Do not profane your daughter by making her a prostitute, so that the land does not practice prostitution and become full of lewdness.’
-<div class=paragraph-break></div>

-‘## Sabbaths, Purity, Honor, Respect, and Honesty
+## Sabbaths, Purity, Honor, Respect, and Honesty
 ###### 30
 <span class=verse-body>30</span>“‘You must keep my Sabbaths and fear my sanctuary.
 I am the Lᴏʀᴅ.
 <div class=paragraph-break></div>